 - the mid-level full stack developer salary reaches $97,500

-- the senior full stack developer salary is the highest, reaching $116,504 a year
+- the senior full stack developer salary reaches $116,504 a year

-Highest and lowest full stack developer salary levels in the US
+Highest and lowest full stack web developer salary levels in the US

 On the other end of the spectrum is Cleveland, with total median pay reaching $39,900 ($-36,343 and -48% below the national average).